yoshiday01/-WebOTX-Application-Server-V10-Cluster-Construction-Guide-EXPRESSCLUSTER-X-/WebOTX Application Server V10_create_cluster_Yoshida_220629.md

 2. Make sure that the port numbers used are not the same, including the domain you create separately.
 3. Change the ID and password for managing the domain as necessary.

 The domain-name.properties (domain1.properties by default) is created in <INSTALL_ROOT> during installation.
 If you create multiple domains, copy the file for domain creation.
-Please note the above three points, create the domain creation file, and then create the domains.
+Note the above three points, create the domain creation file, and then create the domains.

 - domain1.properties
 ```